SyxP/integral-domains/content/post/gct-intro.md

 The ring of invariants $K[V]^G$ has a set of generators with  **succinct encoding** if there exists an algebraic circuit $C = C[V,m]$ with rational constants of at most $poly(n,m)$ bit-size over the coordinates $v = (v\_1,...,v\_n)$ of $V$ and auxillary variables $y = (y\_1,...,y\_k)$ and $k$ is at most $poly(n)$, satisfying: $$C(v,y) = \sum_\mu f\_\mu(v)\mu(y),$$ where $\mu$ are monomials in the auxillary variables $y$, $f\_\mu(v) \in K[V]^G$ and $f\_\mu(v)$ generates $ K[V]^G$.

 This could be seen as a "generating-function" of the generators (no pun intended).
 Here, we can have exponentially many generators, but yet succinctly output them with small output size.
+It is not hard to see that if you have finitely many generators, this would also be considered a succint encoding.

 What is the status of this problem?
 Well we have the following theorem.